terriadsit/familytree/README.md

 * Have learned node more completely to manage firebase authorizations (taking a second node class now).

 ## I wish I had:
-* Used a linter in addition to that provided by React.
+* Used a linter for consistent code style.

 Please enjoy the website!